Hanging scroll; ink and color on paper

 Mr. and Mrs. William H. Marlatt Fund 1965.31

-In this portrait, the Ōbaku school Buddhist monk Dokuryū Shōeki (Chinese: Duli Xingyi, born Tai Li, 1596–1672) sits upon a woven mat holding a ceremonial scepter known as a nyoi in Japanese.
+In this portrait, the Ōbaku school Buddhist monk Duli Xingyi (born Tai Li, 1596–1672), whose name is pronounced Dokuryū Shōeki in Japanese, sits upon a woven mat holding a ceremonial scepter known as a ruyi, or nyoi in Japanese.
 Above his head is an insciption he added to the painting in 1671, the year before his death.
 It may be translated to read:

 Contemplative emptiness: the moon suspended over the village at midnight.
 Suddenly my soul is startled by the howl of an ape.
 Who could know that it would arouse me beyond my senses, and bring me an inner vision from Mt.
 Sumeru.

-Originally from what is now the city of Hangzhou in China, Dokuryū emigrated to Japan in 1653, where he took monastic vows.
+Originally from what is now the city of Hangzhou in China, Duli emigrated to Japan in 1653, where he took monastic vows.
 His skills in calligraphy and seal carving were formidable.
-Painter Kita Genki combined Chinese brush styles he learned in Nagasaki with Western painting techniques to capture Dokuryū's likeness.
+Painter Kita Genki combined Chinese brush styles he learned in Nagasaki with Western painting techniques to capture Duli's likeness.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.